Homololamie/Customer-Analysis-Of-A-Subscription-Service-Project-/README.md

 ### Project Title: Customer Segmentation Analysis For A Subscription Service

 ### Project Overview

+---
 The Project Aims To Analyze Customer Data For A Subscription Service To Identify Segments And Trends.
-By Exploring The Various Parameter I Seek To Uncover Customer Behavior, Track Subscription Types, And Identify Key Trends In Cancellations And Renewals.
+By Exploring The Various
+Parameter I Seek To Uncover Customer Behavior, Track Subscription Types, And Identify Key Trends In Cancellations And Renewals.

 ### Data Source

+---
-The Data Was Provided By The Incubator Hub ,In CSV Format.
+The main data sources for this analysis is   "Data Customer.csv" which are open-source datasets available for free download from online repositories like Kaggle, FRED, or other similar platforms.The Data Was Provided By The Incubator Hub ,In CSV Format.

 ##### The Dataset Includes The Following Columns:
 Customerid: Unique Identifier For Each Customer